 If your hot tub has a wood exterior, buy a wood cleaner and a wax that protects the wood from UV rays.

 If you plan on hiring out the draining, cleaning and refilling of your hot tub, budget at least $300 per cleaning.

 You shouldn’t have many repairs if you buy a new hot tub and maintain it properly.
 Just in case, it’s a good idea to keep at least $1,000 in a rainy day fund in case something goes wrong you can’t fix yourself.

 Here’s an estimate of how much a mid-priced above-ground hot tub that you install yourself and that needs no site prep or repairs would cost your first year:

 Grand total: $8,657.

-Check out the best hot tubs of 2020.
+Check out some the best hot tubs for your backyard.